Uncivil Dialogue and Indigenous Peoples

 I took the request for corporate donation to the client’s donation committee and the request was quickly rejected on the basis that it did not fit into the corporate donation guidelines.
 Tough luck for me as I was going to have to deliver the bad news, and this opportunity would have been a great way to develop some grassroots goodwill for an upcoming project.

-So what does this story tell us about Aboriginal engagement?
-It turns out that Aboriginal engagement isn’t just about going to communities when you want and need something.
+So what does this story tell us about Indigenous engagement?
+It turns out that Indigenous engagement isn’t just about going to communities when you want and need something.
 It’s about connecting with communities early, often, and on an ongoing basis to try to develop an understanding of the complexities, values, beliefs, interests, issues and concerns.
-This little act of advertising at the community event, and having someone there who represents the company, is just one of many small ways that we can effectively do Aboriginal engagement early, often and ongoing.
+This little act of advertising at the community event, and having someone there who represents the company, is just one of many small ways that we can effectively do Indigenous engagement early, often and ongoing.

 Here's a presentation on Aboriginal engagement I gave to the International Association of Public Participation.